lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 You get the picture.

-To simplify wrangling making sure all the pieces work correctly with each other we chose a Git MonoRepo to keep them all in sync.
+To simplify wrangling together the components, thereby ensuring that they all the pieces play nicely with each other, we chose a Git MonoRepo.
+A MonoRepo adds complexity to tooling, but it's a great way to manage a large project with many moving parts.

-It took a ton of work for us to get everything working, but using a MonoRepo for our entire project has been a lifesaver (especially for local development).
-From setting up development tools like Lerna and Eslint, keeping microservice APIs in sync, to setting up end-to-end tests and running them in CI, using a MonoRepo has saved us countless hours of effort.
+Getting the MonoRepo working took a ton of work, but using it for our entire project has paid dividends (especially for local development).
+From setting up development tools like Lerna and Eslint, keeping microservice APIs in sync, to setting up end-to-end tests and running them in CI, we've saved countless hours of effort by using a MonoRepo.

-But a MonoRepo alone isn't enough.
-As it turns out, to test in CI, our system actually needs to _run_ in CI.
+But it isn't enough to just have a MonoRepo.
+As it turns out, to test everything in CI, the entire system (including AWS) actually needed to _run_ in CI.
+We couldn't just run some Unit Tests and call it a day.
+We had to get every service running in CI, and only then run the tests.

-Here are some of the main things we've figured out.

 ### Container Setup
 Since we want to actually test a running copy of our system, we launch our React testing app and all our services in